Migration of Moroccan Jews to Israel: Interpretations

-In Jewish Morocco, Emily Gottreich presents different views in the discussion about "whose fault it was that the Jews, acknowledged today on (almost) all sides as “true” Moroccans, left their ancestral land": In her words: blame the colonial powers for having destabilized the traditional social structures that had long sustained the Jews.
+In Jewish Morocco, Emily Gottreich presents different views in the discussion about "whose fault it was that the Jews, acknowledged today on (almost) all sides as “true” Moroccans, left their ancestral land": In her words:Moroccan Nationalist Movement blame the colonial powers for having destabilized the traditional social structures that had long sustained the Jews.
 The younger generation of Moroccans blames the Istiqlal for failing to be more inclusive.
 Popular opinion blames the Zionists for having “stolen” Morocco’s Jews.
 Zionists, meanwhile, tend to blame Moroccan Muslims as a whole for having endangered Jewish lives during tense times.
 Scholarly opinions are divided but generally grant more agency to Moroccan Jews themselves, such as Michael Laskier’s descriptions of the departure of Morocco’s Jews as a “self-liquidation process.”
 (Ironically, Islamists’ accusations of Jewish treachery likewise grant Jews more agency, however nefarious in nature.)
 Moroccan Jews themselves seem to still be working it out, with their views depending heavily on their present location and circumstances.